 Make sure family members or other people you are with know how to inject the medicine in case you are unable to do it by yourself during an HAE attack.

 Use a new needle and syringe each time you inject your medicine.
 Also, use a silicone-free syringe when using this medicine.

 Check the injection kits regularly to make sure that the powder or liquid has not changed its color.
-Do not use this medicine if the powder or liquid has changed its color, or if there are solids in the mixed liquid.
+Do not use this medicine if it is discolored or if there are particles in the mixed liquid.